APSL/kaneda/docs/queues.rst

 Queues
 ======

-Kaneda provides builtin queues to store metrics and events to perform :ref:`async`.
+Kaneda provides builtin queues to store metrics and events to perform :ref:`asynchronous reporting <async>`.
 If you want to use your custom asynchronous queue system you need to subclass :code:`BaseQueue` and implement your custom :code:`report` method which is the responsible to pass metrics data to a job queue.